lucch/pesca/README.md

 This repository is a mirror of [Haskell's "pesca: Proof Editor for Sequent Calculus"](https://hackage.haskell.org/package/pesca).

-The code was fixed to work with recent versions of GHC.
+The code has been fixed to work with recent versions of GHC.

 ---